smithy-security/smithy/components/reporters/elasticsearch/README.md

 The API key requires reading cluster's information in order for the  component to validate connectivity and write to any indexes you plan on using this component with.

+## Supported Versions

+Be aware that at the moment of writing this we have proper support for two major versions of Elasticsearch 8.x.x and 9.x.x.
+For any major versions of elasticsearch above 9, there is no guarantee that it will work properly.

 ## Environment variables